jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 If you haven't used AI-assisted development tools yet, you're about to experience a significant shift in how you write code.
 AI coding assistants can help you explore APIs, generate boilerplate, debug errors, and iterate on features much faster than traditional workflows.

-### Setting Expectations: Your AI Partner is Like a Knowledgeable Junior Developer
+### Setting expectations: your AI partner is like a knowledgeable junior developer

 Before we dive into tools and techniques, let's set the right mindset for working with AI.